layilin/SP23-33852/poetry-and-slavery.md

 Indeed, the image we have included at the top of our homepage is an original work of art by Vanessa Lee, who was kind enough to enter into our project of encouraging readers to "break" *The Sugar-Cane* and read it for their own interests and purposes.
 The piece of cane in Lee's image is a reproduction of the sugarcane illustration that was included in the 1764 edition of *The Sugar-Cane*, although, in the case of the 1764 edition, the stalk was whole and not broken (see the frontispiece of *The Sugar-Cane* for comparison).[^fn3] Lee's illustration also includes a rat to reference one of the most well-known, if probably untrue, stories about critical reaction to *The Sugar-Cane*.
 In his *Life of Johnson*, James Boswell recalls a reading of a manuscript draft of *The Sugar-Cane* that took place at the London home of the eighteenth-century painter Sir Joshua Reynolds.
 The line, “Now, Muse, let’s sing of rats,” is supposed to have caused the audience to burst into laughter.
 In response, Grainger deleted the word “rats” from the poem and replaced it with “whisker’d vermine-race,” but the fact is that Grainger's work contains harsh realities that ultimately cannot be papered over with poetic language (II.62).[^fn4] We would ask readers to keep these realities in mind and to avoid treating Grainger as an author or authority who needs to be revered.
 A little laughter may, in fact, be in order.

+---
 ## Notes on Transcription and Language

 In creating this edition, we have striven to produce a "semidiplomatic" edition that faithfully reproduces all the important features of the 1764 edition (Driscoll 254).
 As such, we made no changes or corrections to Grainger's words or spelling.
 We also largely reproduced the punctuation from the 1764 edition.
 Nevertheless, because we wanted to produce a readable edition of the work that would be accessible to eighteenth-century specialists and non-specialists alike, we did make the following changes to the text:

-> We modernized any uses of the 'long s'
+> —We modernized any uses of the 'long s'
-> We substituted standard capital letters for any large, small, or otherwise irregular capital letters
+> —We substituted standard capital letters for any large, small, or otherwise irregular capital letters
-> We did not replicate ligatures between letters
+> —We did not replicate ligatures between letters
-> We eliminated any extra spaces in front of punctuation marks
+> —We eliminated any extra spaces in front of punctuation marks
-> We did not maintain Grainger's practice of indenting each new stanza of poetry and each of his footnotes
+> —We did not maintain Grainger's practice of indenting each new stanza of poetry and each of his footnotes
-> We indented and centered text only when not doing so would impair readability (i.e., text on title pages is uncentered)
+> —We indented and centered text only when not doing so would impair readability (i.e., text on title pages is uncentered)
-> We did not replicate the headers on each page that repeated the book number and title of the work
+> —We did not replicate the headers on each page that repeated the book number and title of the work
-> We did not replicate printer's marks in the footers of pages
+> —We did not replicate printer's marks in the footers of pages
-> We did not maintain the eighteenth-century practice of repeating the first word of a page on at the bottom of the previous page.
+> —We did not maintain the eighteenth-century practice of repeating the first word of a page on at the bottom of the previous page.
 This practice was followed in the eighteenth century because it was thought to improve readability, but it is no longer conventional to follow it today.
 {:.indented}

 Finally, Grainger and other eighteenth-century writers often were inconsistent in their use of terms to describe peoples and places.
 They also used terms for Caribbean colonization and slavery that are no longer considered by many scholars to be accurate or representative.
 As a result, we have made an effort to use the following terms, versus Grainger's, in our own commentary and footnotes on *The Sugar-Cane*:

-> "African" for people born in Africa
+> —"African" for people born in Africa
-> "Afro-Caribbean" for those established in the Caribbean
+> —"Afro-Caribbean" for those established in the Caribbean
-> "British" (or Scottish or English or Welsh) for people born in Britain
+> —"British" (or Scottish or English or Welsh) for people born in Britain
-> "Caribbean" for "West Indies"
+> —"Caribbean" for "West Indies"
-> "Creole" for any non-indigenous person born in the Caribbean
+> —"Creole" for any non-indigenous person born in the Caribbean
-> "Enslaved person" rather than "slave"
+> —"Enslaved person" rather than "slave"
-> "Fugitive" rather than "runaway slave"
+> —"Fugitive" rather than "runaway slave"
-> "Indigenous" for "native" peoples
+> —"Indigenous" for "native" peoples
-> "St. Kitts" for "St. Christopher"
+> —"St. Kitts" for "St. Christopher"
 {:.indented}